With all the benefits creatine is known for, some people have experienced tiredness associated with its supplementation.

 Training: Has Your Training Output Increased?

-- Greater performance output; and
+• Greater performance output and

-- Increased muscle mass.
+• Increased muscle mass.

-This growth requires you to consume enough calories to recover from your workouts and repair your muscles so they’re able to grow.
-If you’re not supporting your training efforts on creatine with appropriate nutrition, you could find yourself with low energy and feeling tired.
+If you’re not supporting your training on creatine with appropriate nutrition, you could find yourself with low energy and tired.

 Dosage: How Much Creatine Are You Taking?

-For some people, taking creatine can cause them to feel mild gastrointestinal side effects, like stomach pains, causing you to poop more.
+For some people, taking creatine can cause them to feel mild gastrointestinal side effects, like stomach pains, causing them to poop more.
 This is typically attributed to the amount of creatine that is being consumed.

 Should You Stop Taking Creatine If You’re Getting Tired?

-If you’re feeling tired using creatine, before deciding whether you should stop taking it try some of these tips:
+If you’re feeling tired using creatine, before deciding whether you should stop taking it, try some of these tips:

-- Look at your nutrition plan to ensure it aligns with your performance goals, activity level and body composition goals for sustained results.
+• Look at your nutrition plan to ensure it aligns with your performance goals, activity level, and body composition goals for sustained results.
 Reach out to a nutrition coach if you need targeted assistance with this.

-- Some studies have shown citric acid to be beneficial in improving physical fatigue during workouts.
+• Some studies have shown citric acid to be beneficial in improving physical fatigue during workouts.
 Perhaps have a conversation with a professional to see if this would benefit you and any tiredness you’re experiencing.

-While your body is adaptable, it can be sensitive to changes, so be mindful of the big picture and think about how everything you’re doing, or not doing, is connected.
+While your body is adaptable, it can be sensitive to changes, so be mindful of the big picture and think about how everything you’re doing or not doing is connected.

 Does The Brand of Creatine Matter When It Comes To Feeling Tired?

 Creatine monohydrate is the most common and extensively studied type of creatine.
-It has an excellent safety profile and while it doesn’t guarantee you won’t experience any side effects, it does minimise the probability.
-Given its proven record, it is best to ensure this is the creatine ingredient contained in the supplements you’re taking.
+It has an excellent safety profile, and while it doesn’t guarantee you won’t experience any side effects, it does minimize the probability.

-For creatine only supplements:
+For creatine-only supplements:

-- The ingredient panel should only include creatine monohydrate
+• The ingredient panel should only include creatine monohydrate

 For hybrid creatine supplements, like pre-workout with creatine:

-- The creatine ingredient should be ‘creatine monohydrate’
+• The creatine ingredient should be ‘creatine monohydrate.’

 Other Creatine Resources